 In this section, I will be outlining some characteristics and functionalities to look out for when looking for the right MLOps tool for you.

 Number one on the list is pricing.
-Neptune AI, Pachyderm, and Polyaxon have special pricing plans.
+Neptune, Pachyderm, and Polyaxon have special pricing plans.
 Although relatively cheap, they do not compare to MLflow, ModelDB, and DVC which offer free services.
-These tools are all open source, but they do have indirect costs such as setting it up and maintaining it on your own.
+These are all open source MLOps tools, but they do have indirect costs such as setting it up and maintaining it on your own.
 So, when choosing a tool, you should decide which option is better for you.

 Another thing to look out for is comparative functionality: the ability to compare evaluation metrics of different model versions.
 All the tools listed above, do offer this.
 However, Pachyderm goes a step further by giving users the ability to compare model pipelines and see the different changes.